altillimity/L-Band-Decoders/README.md

 - Run the resulting CADU file through the MetOp AMSU Decoder to get AMSU A1 and A2 data
 - Run the resulting CADU file through the MetOp MHS Decoder to get MHS data
 - Run the resulting CADU file through the MetOp MHS Decoder to get HIRS data - The HIRS instrument is only functional onboard MetOp-A
+- Run the resulting CADU file through the MetOp IASI Decoder to get IASI data